-Depreciation and amortization expense may be useful for investors to consider because they generally represent the wear and tear on our property and equipment used in our operations and amortization of intangibles valued in purchase accounting.
-However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs.
+- Depreciation and amortization expense may be useful for investors to consider because they generally represent the wear and tear on our property and equipment used in our operations and amortization of intangibles valued in purchase accounting.
+However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs. - The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
+However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business.

-- The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
-However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business. - Gain/loss on derivative financial liability may be useful for investors to consider as it represents changes in the fair value of warrants and exchangeable shares of subsidiaries, driven predominantly by changes in the Company's stock price and exchange rates.
+- Gain/loss on derivative financial liability may be useful for investors to consider as it represents changes in the fair value of warrants and exchangeable shares of subsidiaries, driven predominantly by changes in the Company's stock price and exchange rates.
 These changes are non-cash, as is the settlement of the underlying derivative liability, which occurs upon the conversion of the derivative instrument into PHM stock. - Income tax expense may be useful for investors to consider because it generally represents the taxes which may be payable for the period and the change in deferred income taxes and may reduce the amount of funds otherwise available for use.
 However, we do not consider the amount of income tax expense to be a representative component of the day-to-day operating performance of our business. - Stock-based compensation may be useful for investors to consider because it is an estimate of the non-cash component of compensation received by the Company's directors, officers, employees and consultants.
 However, stock-based compensation is being excluded from the Company's operating expenses because the decisions which gave rise to these expenses were not made to increase revenue in a particular period but were made for the Company's long-term benefit over multiple periods.
 While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period. - Gain/loss disposal of business represents the gain/loss on the sale or spin out of the entity sold.
-These changes are non-cash, as is the settlement of the underlying net assets sold. - Goodwill and intangible asset impairment may be useful for investors to consider because it represents a write-down in the value of goodwill and intangible assets acquired in business combinations.
-Intangible assets are recognized upon business combinations at their fair value based on expected future cash flows.
-Goodwill arises as a result of the difference in the purchase price of a business and the fair value of the underlying identifiable tangible and intangible assets.
-Goodwill and intangible asset impairment charges arise when the present value of forecasted cash flows is insufficient to support the carrying value of net assets.
-However, impairment charges are non-cash and since they relate to an adjustment of the carrying value of an intangible asset on the balance sheet are not indicative of current period earnings.
+These changes are non-cash, as is the settlement of the underlying net assets sold. - Tax expense related to 338(h) election represents taxes that the Company had to pay in the current fiscal year that related to the tax election that would have been taken back in September 2015, when Patient Aids, Inc. was purchased. - Accretion expense is the expense related to the value of the derivatives the Company have in place.
+The Company paid off the debenture early, which was due December 2019 and all the value of that debenture was satisfied early went to accretion expense. - Due to a cyberscam occurrence in early 2019, there was a fraudulent intrusion into the Company's email system and funds were misappropriated to a wrong bank account.
+See further detail in the contingency section for reference.

 Management uses both IFRS and non-IFRS measures when planning, monitoring, and evaluating the Company's performance.
 The following table (which includes discontinued operations) shows our Non-IFRS measures reconciled to our net income (loss) for the indicated periods: